1963 October 2: A Large Cattle Drive from Elk Mountain

 to Hanna's Union Pacific Railroad Stockyard

-Exhibit by Randy Shipman and Gail Bulkley (Withrow) with contributions from Bob Leathers
+Images and notes from Randy Shipman and Gail Bulkley (Withrow) with contributions from Bob Leathers

 October 2, 1963: a large cattle drive from Elk Mountain to the Union Pacific Railroad stockyard at Hanna must have been a sight to see.